22-10-2025

 Pantone: the worldwide reference for design and printing

-The Pantone system probably represents the best known among proprietary color models.
-Developed in the 1960s by the American company Pantone LLC, this system is based on physical swatch books of premixed colors that guarantee extremely precise visual correspondence.
+The Pantone system probably represents the best known among proprietary colour models.
+Developed in the 1960s by the American company Pantone LLC, this system is based on physical swatch books of premixed colours that guarantee extremely precise visual correspondence.

-The strength of Pantone lies in its ability to reproduce colors through specific inks, avoiding the chromatic variations that can occur with traditional four-color processes.
-Each color is identified by a unique code, consisting of a number possibly followed by a letter indicating the type of substrate (C for coated, U for uncoated, TPX or TCX for textiles).
+The strength of Pantone lies in its ability to reproduce colours through specific inks, avoiding the chromatic variations that can occur with traditional four-colour processes.
+Each colour is identified by a unique code, consisting of a number possibly followed by a letter indicating the type of substrate (C for coated, U for uncoated, TPX or TCX for textiles).

 In the industrial context, Pantone finds application mainly in these areas: